1x6/roblox-page-saver/README.md

 # roblox-page-saver
 Automatically saves your roblox profile on the wayback machine.
-Works best if you put it in your startup.
+Works best if you put it in your startup folder.